 No matter where you travel in New York, there is most likely an incredible history to go with it.
 Learning this history before you explore a place can help you figure out how to get better photographs and will inspire you in general.

-Here are a few more photographs to inspire you for your next trip to New York, and I hope these tips will help you the next time you explore and photograph any city around the world.
+I hope these tips will help you the next time you explore and photograph New York and other cities around the world.